juanpc2018/from-775-2008/README.md

 ### Next Gen:  </br>
 MacPro 6,1 2013 Quad Core era. </br>
 https://www.cpu-monkey.com/en/compare_cpu-intel_xeon_e5_1620_v2-vs-intel_core_2_quad_q9650 </br>
-Q9650 is 54% in Single Core vs. E5-1620v2 "85% improvement</br>
+Q9650 is 54% in Single core vs. E5-1620v2 "85% improvement"</br>
 44% in Multi-Thread, "2.27x improvement" </br>
-E5-1620v2 has Higher Power Consumption, </br>
+E5-1620v2 has Higher Power Consumption, 130w vs. 95w "a 36% power increse." </br>
 its an improved QX9770 136w "-6w" with New AES instructions like i7-930 / i7-975, </br>
 smaller Transistor 22nm vs. i7-930 45nm / i7-975 32nm 130w, </br>
 Quad-Channel Memory, Turbo mode and New AVX instructions, </br>
-but those improvements does Not translate to Big improvements in power consumption or performance. </br>
-Only a slightly higher Clock boost. </br>
+a slightly higher Clock boost. </br>
 3.9GHz vs. 3.2Ghz in QX9770 136w / QX9775 150w </br>
 3.6Ghz / 3.33Ghz in i7-975 130w </br>
 3Ghz in Q9650 95w. </br>
 https://www.cpu-monkey.com/en/compare_cpu-intel_xeon_e5_1620_v2-vs-intel_core_2_extreme_qx9770 </br>
-Qx9770 is 52% Single vs. E5-1620v2, </br>
+Qx9770 is 52% Single vs. E5-1620v2 "+92%" </br>
-45% Multi. </br>
+45% Multi-core a 2.22x increase in performance </br>
-or vs. QX9775 150w </br>
+vs. QX9775 150w </br>
 https://www.cpu-monkey.com/en/compare_cpu-intel_xeon_e5_1620_v2-vs-intel_core_2_extreme_qx9775 </br>
-Q9775 is 53% Single Core vs. E5-1620v2 </br>
+Q9775 is 53% Single Core vs. E5-1620v2 +88% performance increase,</br>
-45% Multi-Thread. </br>
+45% Multi-Thread, also 2.22x </br>

 The Goal of the E5-v2 CPU was to combine 12-cores in a Single CPU, </br>
 previous generation LGA1366 required dual X5690 CPU's to have 12-Cores / 24-Threads in a single board, </br>
-previous pga775 required 2x QX9775 CPU's to have 8-cores in a single board. </br>
+previous pga775 required 2x QX9775 CPU's to have 8-cores in a single board, </br>
-but that was an improvement most people did Not see, </br>
+but that was an improvement most people did Not see. </br>
-most software and operating systems are designed for Fast Dual-Core CPU's, </br>
+and most software & operating systems are designed for a Fast Dual-Core CPU. </br>
-in my opinion a Quad-Core is the minimum system to run a single Virtual Machine, </br>
+in my opinion a Quad-Core is the minimum to run a single Virtual Machine, </br>
 a dual-core can do it, but performance will be severe compromised. </br>

 QX9775 & QX9770 have +1% & +2% increase Single core vs. Q9650,  </br>